quarkly/help/docs/onboarding/day5.md

 ![Justify content](/scr/onboarding-day5-flex-grid-tutorial-justify-content.png)

-This property defines how the space around the child elements will be organized along the main axis of the Flex container.
+This property defines how the space around the nested elements will be organized along the main axis of the Flex container.

 1. By default, the normal value is applied.
 Let's set the center value as an example.
-2. Now the child elements are aligned to the center of the vertical axis.
+2. Now the nested elements are aligned to the center of the vertical axis.
 3. Try other values to figure out what the options are.